 Now to finish up that piece you may need to do some blocking (tutorial coming soon).
 This will get the wave out of some of those projects on your “to do” list.
 Because there is nothing more frustrating than finishing a piece and it looks all wonky and wavy.
 Blocking is the answer and these are the tools I use.

 First you need a block or mat to pin the finished piece to.
-You can get these online or at some of your local craft stores.
-I actually bought one of the kids activity mats on clearance at Wal-Mart, it is made just like the blocking mats you see everywhere else but mine just happen to have princesses on the back (I’m not ashamed, they were less than $7.00 for a full set of 12).
+You can get these online at Amazon or at some of your local craft stores.
+I even bought one of the kids activity mats on clearance at Wal-Mart in the past and use it all the time, it is made just like the blocking mats you see everywhere else but mine just happen to have princesses on the back (I’m not ashamed, they were less than $7.00 for a full set of 12).

 Now you need pins to pin your work down.
 These are all pretty cheap but make sure you get a set that won’t rust, since you will be working with metal and water.
 Nothing makes me more mad than ruining a beautiful piece of work after I just finished putting all of that time and effort into it.